chimit/blog/src/content/blog/valet.md

 ## MySQL

-Valet provides us with full nginx web server and DNS support.
+Valet provides us with a full Nginx web server and DNS support.
 PHP is available system-wide.
-The last piece almost any PHP application need is a database.
+The last piece almost any PHP application needs is a database.
 The simplest way to get it is **DBngin**.
 Download and install it from https://dbngin.com and create a MySQL server there.
-It will be available on `127.0.0.1` with the login `root` without the password.
+It will be available at `127.0.0.1` with the login `root` without the password.

 It's also useful to have `mysql` command available globally.
-You already know how to do it - by adding its binary file location into `PATH`.
-Go and edit your `~/.zshrc` or `~/.bash_profile` files again and add the path to your MySQL binary:
+You already know how to do it - by adding its binary file location to `PATH`.
+Edit your `~/.zshrc` or `~/.bash_profile` files again and add the path to your MySQL binary:

 ```shell
 # DBngin